spiffe/helm-charts-hardened/examples/tornjak/README.md

 ## Tornjak with Direct Access

-This can be done using port-forward.
+This can be done using port forward.

 Deploy SPIRE with Tornjak enabled and start the Tornjak API on port 10000.